vohi/minicoin/minicoin/README.md

 `$ minicoin up machine`

-or when provisioning is explicitly run using
+or when provisioning is explicitly run using either

 `$ minicoin provision machine`